-How to Market a Self-Published Book For Bestseller Status Success
+How to Market a Self-Published Book for Bestseller Status Success

-Written by Shannon Clark
+Posted by Shannon Clark

 When you’re writing a book and trying not to pull your hair out, it’s easy to think that putting pen to paper is the hardest part of authorship, but then you have to sell the book.
 Eep!